jlinoff/moniconn/README.md

 gateway router connections (typically WiFi) and stores it in a CSV (comma separated variable) format file.

-The generated CSV data file can then be read by `plot-conn.gp` _gnuplot script_ to generate a simple plot that the shows the downtimes.
+The generated CSV data file can then be read by the `plot-conn.gp` _gnuplot script_ to generate a simple plot that the shows the downtimes.